Cheta Ozougwu: College career

-He played college football at Rice while amassing 197 total tackles and 11 sacks.
+He played college football for the Rice Owls while amassing 197 total tackles and 11 sacks.
 In 2007, he earned Freshman All-American honors from The Sporting News and C-USA Honors.
 He received numerous athletic and academic awards during his time at Rice University.
 He was named to the ESPN Academic All-District VI Football Team in 2010, after posting a 3.41 GPA while majoring in Economics.
 He was one of 30 student-athletes in the country selected for the Lowe’s Senior CLASS Award.
 He was named to the Arthur Ashe Sports Scholar Award 2nd Team and the Allstate AFCA Good Works Team in 2010.
 He was also named to the Commissioners Honor Roll each year at Rice.
 As a senior at Rice University, he received the Outstanding Senior Award presented by the Rice Student Association for service, leadership, and academic achievement.

 Professional career

 Houston Texans

-He was drafted with the last pick in the seventh round of the 2011 NFL Draft by the Houston Texans, making him Mr. Irrelevant.
+He was selected with the last pick in the seventh round of the 2011 NFL draft by the Houston Texans, making him Mr. Irrelevant.
 On August 15, 2011, he made his first appearance in an NFL preseason game against the New York Jets on Monday Night Football.